 There are plenty of projects out there that are looking for help in so many ways.
 I saw an email not too long ago from New Earth Nation, stating they were looking for web-developers.
 Nicole is always looking for new members for The Transition Team and pre-existing intentional communities and co-op businesses that want to join their network to work towards making the monetary system obsolete.
 You can get involved and contribute to their organization here www.thetransition.org.
 One Community Global has numerous positions that need to be filled, and is also looking for members to live in their first experimental community when it comes time to build.
 The Zeitgeist Movement is constantly holding events and promoting awareness about a resource based economy, and The Venus Project is always happy to have new helpers come on board.

 There are plenty more organizations out there as well that are looking for help, however people can contribute.
-Check out some of the links on the right sidebar and you just might find some way you can make a contribution as well.

 And speaking of existing projects: